Gratuity Calculation After an Employee's Death: Does Unserved Service Count?

 kannanmv

-However, in case you have a Group Gratuity Scheme with LIC OF INDIA, they cover the risk, and the nominee of the deceased employee receives gratuity for the service rendered and the service that he would have rendered in the company if he were alive (future service as well).
+However, if you have a Group Gratuity Scheme with LIC OF INDIA, they cover the risk, and the nominee of the deceased employee receives gratuity for the service rendered and the service that he would have rendered in the company if he were alive (future service as well).
 This is a wonderful scheme that will be beneficial for HR professionals.
 Please contact LIC and make an annual payment to LIC; this will also earn interest every year.
 Advise your Finance department about the benefits, and they will be convinced.

 shreekanth.pr

 Gratuity is payable to an employee for the service he has rendered to the company.
-In case of death, the company is not liable to pay for the future unserved service period.
+In the case of death, the company is not liable to pay for the future unserved service period.
 The payment is not necessarily for the completion of 5 years in case of death and permanent disablement.
 The calculation is done as mentioned above by Mr. Kannan.

-Person to whom gratuity is payable in case of death of the employee:
+Person to Whom Gratuity is Payable in Case of Death of the Employee

-In short, subsection (1) of the Gratuity Act 1972 states that it is payable to the nominee and where no nomination has been made, to the heirs of the employee.
+In short, subsection (1) of the Gratuity Act 1972 states that it is payable to the nominee, and where no nomination has been made, to the heirs of the employee.

 Regards,